electric-eloquence/fp-sass/README.md

 comments.
 You probably want this to process CSS destined for production.

 Create a `source/_styles/src/sass` directory and put all Sass code there.

+Running any of these tasks will write the compiled CSS to the `paths.source.cssBld` directory as defined in `patternlab-config.json`.